-Note on terminology: Until the implementation of the EU Directive 2019/1158 from August 2022, the following terms apply: Graviditetsorlov is the leave to be taken by the mother before birth; Barselsorlov the leave reserved for the mother after birth; Fædre/medmoderorlov the leave reserved for the father or same-sex co-mother after birth; and Forældreorlov the leave available for both parents after birth.
-However, in Danish law, the four leave schemes carry the same name, Barselsorlov (or literally Childbirth Leave) because they technically all originate from the same law on leave.
-From August 2022 onwards, the common term Orlov (Parental leave) is applied instead.
+Note on terminology: With the implementation of the EU Directive 2019/1158 from August 2022, the term Leave is commonly used in the general guidelines.
+For the sake of clarity, the following terms are applied in the report: Graviditetsorlov (Pregnancy leave) is the leave to be taken by the mother before birth; Barselsorlov (Maternity leave) the leave reserved for the mother after birth; Fædre/med-moderorlov (Paternity/co-mother leave) the leave reserved for the father or samesex co-mother after birth; and Forældreorlov (Parental leave) the leave available for both parents after birth.